-United States Customs and Border Protection (CBP) is tasked with regulating and facilitating international trade, collecting import duties, and enforcing U.S. regulations regarding trade and customs.
-This means that orders coming into the U.S. from our overseas manufacturing partners are subject to be inspected by a U.S CBP officer and at times, some of the shipments could be delayed due to a customs inspection.
+Customs and Border Protection (CBP) is the government agency tasked with regulating and facilitating international trade, collecting import duties, and enforcing U.S. regulations regarding trade and customs.
+This means that orders coming into the U.S. from our overseas manufacturing partners are subject to inspection by a U.S CBP officer, and at times, some of these shipments are delayed due to customs inspections.

 This article contains some of the most common reasons for why shipments are held up at customs, as well as methods to minimize the possibility of a customs hold.

 - Insufficient or unclear description of the items listed in the commercial invoice that does not allow the customs officer to identify the content of the shipment.

 - The part’s name or HTS code flags an FDA inspection (parts for medical devices or other parts for the health sector).

 - The descriptions of the goods in the commercial invoice do not match the HTS codes used.